 Greek food is by far my favourite in the Mediterranean, it’s delicious, rich and healthy (ish).
 So for your next holiday to Greece I’ve made a list of my top picks to try.
 1) Tzatziki and fresh bread This simple classic is a starter in almost every restaurant for a reason.
 If you think you’ve … More 6 Traditional Greek Dishes you must try!

 I remember the first time I went to a festival I had just turned 16, I was incredibly excited but also incredibly naive.
 I didn’t really know what to expect other than fun, freedom, seeing my favourite bands and partying with my friends for 5 days.
-Festivals can differ massively, from family friendly, to hardcore … More Festival Do’s and Don’ts
+Festivals can differ massively, from family-friendly to hardcore party … More Festival Do’s and Don’ts

 Capital cities are expensive and Amsterdam is no exception, with the average lunch costing €14, pint costing €4.90 and museum €17.
 Travelling for me is a constant battle between trying to make the most of a place while maintaining a strict budget.
 There are always cool free things to do in any city, so I … More Top 5 Free Things to do in Amsterdam

 You don’t have to get on a plane or travel miles to have an adventure!
-No matter where you live there is always something to explore, for me the 40 minute drive to whitby was long overdue.
-As an english literature graduate obsessed with the gothic, visiting whitby abbey was high on my bucket list. … More A Day Trip To Whitby – The birthplace of Dracula
+No matter where you live there is always something to explore, for me the 40-minute drive to Whitby was long overdue.
+As an English literature graduate obsessed with the gothic, visiting Whitby abbey was high on my bucket list.
+For … More A Day Trip To Whitby – The birthplace of Dracula

-So you know you want to travel europe, you’ve got a bit of an idea of where you want to go but need to work out the logistics of how to get from place to place.
-There are an array of options from hire car, plane, coach or the most popular train.
-If train is … More Interrailing Ticket vs Doing it Yourself?
+So you know you want to travel to Europe, you’ve got a bit of an idea of where you want to go but need to work out the logistics of how to get from place to place.
+There are an array of options from the hiring a car, plane, coach or the most popular train. … More Interrailing Ticket vs Doing it Yourself?